MaryamAsgarinezhad/obsidian/AI/Deep Learning/ML.md

 ----------------------------------------------

 How to deal with local mins in GD?
-- by over parametrization (more wights and neurons and layers), we can guarantee that almost every local minimum is near to the actual minimum.
-This way we have many enough local mins.
+- **by over parametrization (more wights and neurons and layers), we can guarantee that almost every local minimum is near to the actual minimum.
+This way we have many enough local mins.**

 ---------------------------------------------

 Instead of computing gradient for all points, do it on a mini batch of data.

-- Full-batch gradient descent uses the entire training dataset to compute the gradient of the cost function.
-This ensures the direction of the steepest descent is the most accurate.
+- Full-batch gradient descent uses the ==entire training dataset== to compute the gradient of the cost function. **This ensures the direction of the steepest descent is the most accurate.**
 - In the case of mini-batch SGD, a small subset (mini-batch) of the training data is used to compute the gradient, balancing between the efficiency of SGD and the accuracy of full-batch GD.
 ![[Pasted image 20240808202739.png]]